-But although anti-perfectionists so regularly base their arguments on the coercive aspects of state action, what they typically argue for excluding are not just legal prohibitions grounded in perfectionist reasoning, but any kind of political action so grounded.
+But although anti-perfectionists so regularly base their arguments on the coercive aspects of state action, what they typically argue for excluding are not just coercive legal prohibitions grounded in perfectionist reasoning, but any kind of political action so grounded.
 In doing so, they often ignore the fact that perfectionist action need not be the "coercive imposition of a style of life":

-Conferring honours on creative and performing artists, giving grants or loans to people who start community centres, taxing one kind of leisure activity, e.g., hunting, more heavily than others, are all cases in which political action in pursuit of conceptions of the good falls far short of the threatening popular image of imprisoning people who follow their religion, express their views in public, grow long hair, or consume harmless drugs.7
+Conferring honours on creative and performing artists, giving grants or loans to people who start community centres, taxing one kind of leisure activity (e.g., hunting) more heavily than others, are all cases in which political action in pursuit of conceptions of the good falls far short of the threatening popular image of imprisoning people who follow their religion, express their views in public, grow long hair, or consume harmless drugs.7

-It would seem, then, that arguments from coercion do not suffice for a thoroughgoing, morally principled rejection of political perfectionism.8 This is underscored by the fact that economic (dis)incentives-subsidies, taxation of specific activities-as well as other noncoercive policies are not marginal, easily negligible components of perfectionist practice, but rather commonplace instruments of perfectionist state policy.
+It would seem, then, that arguments from coercion do not suffice for a thoroughgoing, morally principled rejection of political perfectionism.8 This is underscored by the fact that economic (dis)incentives-subsidies, taxation of specific activities-as well as other noncoercive policies are not marginal components of perfectionist practice, but rather commonplace instruments of perfectionist state policy.

 Now, to point to the fact that perfectionist policies need not be coercive is not yet to discredit all coercion-based arguments for state neutrality: it is only to show that coercion-based arguments fail to support strong versions of neutralism, according to which no government policies may be justified on perfectionist grounds.
-It does not show that coercion-based would likewise apply to the latter: it should place a constraint on all moral reasoning, or it should place no constraint at all.
-(See Waldron 1993, 158-59; Raz 1994, 99.)
+It does not show that coercion-based arguments could not support some weaker principle of neutrality which applied only to coercive state action.
+(To reject the weaker principle, one would have to argue that perfectionist coercion can sometimes be justified.)